jtonic/handson-springscala/readme.md

 - SPA
 - https for spring boot with embedded tomcat.
 - deployment of spring boot to TC Server from Pivotal
+- integration testing with gauge
+- CI with Jackson

 - Microservices and cloud
     - netflix ribbon